Skip to content

 Trembling in dogs due to fear and stress

 Dogs are very sensitive creatures and can react strongly to stress and fear.
-A dog's shaking is a typical reaction in such situations.
-Possible triggers are loud noises such as fireworks or thunderstorms, but also unfamiliar environments such as a visit to the vet, which can trigger fear.
-By shaking, your dog shows that he is feeling unwell and possibly afraid.
-It is important to stay calm and give your dog security.
+Trembling is a typical reaction in such situations.
+Possible triggers include loud noises like fireworks or thunderstorms, but also unfamiliar environments like a visit to the vet, which can cause anxiety.
+Your dog is showing through trembling that it feels uncomfortable and may be afraid.
+It's important to remain calm and reassure your dog.

-• Stay calm and relaxed to give your dog a sense of security.
+• Stay calm and collected to make your dog feel safe.

 • Offer him a place to retreat to where he feels safe.